Kassia: Life

 Kassia was born between 805 and 810 in Constantinople into a wealthy family and grew to be exceptionally beautiful and intelligent.
 Three Byzantine chroniclers, Pseudo-Symeon the Logothete, George the Monk (a.k.a.
-George the Sinner) and Leo the Grammarian, claim that she was a participant in the "bride show" (the means by which Byzantine princes/emperors sometimes chose a bride, by giving a golden apple to his choice) organized for the young bachelor Theophilos by his stepmother, the Empress Dowager Euphrosyne.
+George the Sinner) and Leo the Grammarian, claim that she was a participant in a "bride show"—the means by which Byzantine princes/emperors sometimes chose a bride, by giving a golden apple to his choice—organized for the young bachelor Theophilos by his stepmother, the Empress Dowager Euphrosyne.
 Smitten by Kassia's beauty, the young emperor approached her and said: "Through a woman [came forth] the baser [things]," referring to the sin and suffering coming as a result of Eve's transgression.
 Kassia promptly responded, "And through a woman [came forth] the better [things]," referring to the hope of salvation resulting from the Incarnation of Christ through the Virgin Mary.
 According to tradition, the verbatim dialogue was: